Conference Presentations and PowerPoint

 Arranged by the City of Loveland

 Run (or walk) for local government!
 Wake up early, stretch and join in on the 21st Annual 5K Fun Run/Walk.
-Route and start location details to follow.
+Download race route from conference app.
+Meet outside the hotel lobby, and head south across the parking lot to race start.

 8 a.m.-5 p.m.